 - have opportunities to engage with peers from diverse, cultural backgrounds

 Northeastern intends to work with American Campus Communities (ACC) in the design, development and management of the student housing project.
 ACC has established itself as a leader in quality student housing communities nationwide.
-They have developed 95 student housing communities totaling more than 62,500 beds, including 72 on-campus communities totaling approximately 48,500 beds.
+It has developed 95 student housing communities totaling more than 62,500 beds, including 72 on-campus communities totaling approximately 48,500 beds.
 ACC is committed to serving the needs of students, residents, parents, and educational institutions.